 Zero-turn radius mowers are one of the most popular riding mower options because they offer speed, agility, and power.
-Their zero-turn radius means that you can turn your mower very sharply allowing you to change directions seamlessly.
+Their zero-turn radius means you can turn your mower very sharply, allowing you to change directions seamlessly.
 The quick maneuverability also allows you to get around tight corners easily.

 In addition to being able to access hard-to-reach spots, zero-turn riding mowers are known for their speed.
 They are the fastest type of mowers and significantly reduce your mow time.
 Lastly, zero-turn radius mowers typically have levers instead of steering wheels that allow you to control the direction.

 What to Look for in a Riding Lawn Mower